samanthasiow/639-final-project/README.md

 How to run
 ----------

-Our code is in the fft directory
+Our code is in the fft directory:

     $ python cli.py